Packager/packager/README.md

 pkger.bundle(files, bundleOptions);
 ```

-If we use an external module in the code but don't specify it in `externalModules`, Packager will use `latest` as the version.
+If we use an external module in the code but don't specify it in `dependencies`, Packager will use `latest` as the version.